km127pl/api/README.md

 # api.km127pl.us

+> [!NOTE]
+> This api is subject to change at any time.
+I am not responsible for any breakages.

 > [!WARNING]
 > This api is unfinished.
 Keep your expectations low.
+It also shades the @resvg/resvg-wasm package, which adds 1.5mb to the bundle size.

 my very weird API running on cloudflare workers